0x4447/0x4447-cli-node-cucumber/README.md

 # Why this code?

-This is a very simple and small project create to save me some time when working on web servers hosted on Heroku.
+This is a very simple and small project that I created to save some time when working on web servers hosted on Heroku.

-I'm a big fan of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button) because it allows me to create a project deployable by anyone in my team with detailed instructions how to set up all the environment variables, thank to the `app.json` file.
+I'm a big fan of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button), because it allows me to create a project that's deployable by anyone on my team, with detailed instructions on how to set up all of the environment variables, thanks to the app.json file.

-Locally we do use Foreman to load the local environment variables from the `.env` file, and some times a project can end up with lots of variables.
+Locally, we use Foreman to load the local environment variables from the `.env` file, and projects can sometimes end up with lots of variables.

-With this tiny app, if you run it in a folder that has the `app.json` file, it will automatically create a `.env` for you.
-The only thing that you then need to do, is to set the right data to those variables.
+With this tiny app, running it in a folder that has the `app.json` file will automatically create a `.env` for you.
+The only thing you need to do is to set the right data to those variables.

 # Example

-This is an example app.json file that you might have in your project
+This is an example app.json file that you might have in your project.

 ```
 {